carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 - implement monthly overall limit
 - delegating aggregation to dedicated class

+Validate aggregate properties = Aggregate + Validate result

 * Define the main structure
-* Split in sub-tastks with post-its
+* Split in incremental sub-tastks
 * Discuss the optimal order

 ## Interfaces and Contracts
-* esplicit vs implicit
+* explicit vs implicit
 * Decoupling changes and detecting regressions
+* separate
-* separate clean parts from dirty code
+  * clean parts from dirty code
+  * Intent from Implementation

 # Types of interaction
-* what is effective in the small (everyone talking at the same time in a romm to solve a problem)
+* what is effective in the small
+  * e.g. everyone talking at the same time in a room to solve a problem
   * interaction within local variables

 chaos if same approach applied in the large
 * anyone talking to anyone
+* global interactions